🔧 How it works

 Oro is an intelligent assistant capable of understanding natural language.
 It is always accessible, wherever you are in the application.
 If you're on a contract page, Oro defaults to the current contract as the working context.

-key.
+You can also enrich your requests by mentioning other contracts using the @ key.
 This enables Oro to analyze and compare several documents.
 On a contract page, you can even mention previous versions of the current contract to include in your request.

 🧠 What's new?